 Oregano oil can be used as an antibiotic and antifungal for dogs to treat infections in small amounts.
 Oregano oil is very different from the oregano leaves and spice that are used for cooking.
 The oil is concentrated, only a drop or two should be used and diluted with a teaspoon of coconut oil.

 It can be used topically or orally to treat the infection.
 Oregano, dried or fresh, can cause digestive upset in dogs.
 Oregano oil can be used to treat ear infections and mites.

 Dog Bacterial Skin Infection Home Remedies: Home Remedies Antibiotic

 Natural Antibiotic Recipes for You to Try

 Calendula and hypericum, better known as St. John’s Wort, can be used together to fight infections.
-You can make mix them together; one part calendula and one part hypericum with eight parts distilled water and spray it on infections or wounds according to Whole Dog Journal.
+You can make mix them together; one part calendula and one part hypericum with eight parts distilled water and spray it on infections or wounds according to the Whole Dog Journal.

 Colloidal Silver can be used orally or topically to fight infection.
 It comes in a liquid and can be used without any carrier oils.
 It is tasteless.
 A few drops can be used daily to help with an infected ear or topically on an infection using a cotton ball.

 Apple cider vinegar can be used to help prevent urinary tract infections in dogs by mixing the solution with water according to Being Stray.
 One teaspoon of apple cider vinegar for a small dog and one tablespoon for a large dog, mixed into their water bowl.
 It can also be used to clean a dog’s ears.